 - Test different color combinations (try to find contrasting yet complementary colors)

-- Place them at the logical decision-making points on the page
+- Place your CTA at the logical decision-making point on the page

-- Utilize urgency elements for more immediate action
+- Use urgency in your CTA copy for more immediate action

 - Keep a 1:1 ratio between actions and conversion goals

 - Make sure your CTAs are responsive